 Supporting this is a new development in the HoloLens 2 interface seen at Build 2019: conjuring the system-level Start menu is now achieved by lifting the inside of your wrist into the cameras' field of view.
 This makes a Windows logo appear on your wrist, and tapping that logo is what makes your Start options appear.

 This is a massive improvement over the previous method of pinching all of your fingers together and opening them like a blooming flower.
 However, there is a bit of a learning curve regarding exactly where to position your wrist for the logo to appear.
 This is still early days for the software, but this new approach is much more logical and promising for the headset's future.

-One element we weren’t able to test is the fact the device gets used to your hands and their movements over time.
-We’re not currently sure how this will impact daily use of the headset, but it’s sure to be something that developers for the platform can embrace and expand upon.
+One element we didn’t get to test is the fact the Microsoft HoloLens 2 is designed to get used to your hands and their movements over time.
+We’re not currently sure how this will impact daily use of the headset, but it’s sure to be something that developers for the platform can embrace and expand on.

-HoloLens 2 looks to improve upon the experience of mixed reality and once again seems to be a market leading product in its own right.
-Whether these improvements will be worthwhile for the average HoloLens user is unclear, especially considering the price.
+The Microsoft HoloLens 2 looks to improve the experience of mixed reality, and once again seems to be a market-leading product in its own right.
+Whether these improvements will be worthwhile for the average HoloLens user is unclear, especially considering that hefty price tag.

-Microsoft's Greg Sullivan, chief of communications for the HoloLens division, tells us that HoloLens 2 will continue to be a commercial for years to come.
-Simply put, it's still just too expensive to develop the product at a price that would be palatable to consumers.
+Microsoft's Greg Sullivan, chief of communications for the HoloLens division, tells us that Microsoft HoloLens 2 will continue to be a commercial device for years to come.
+Simply put, it's still simply too expensive to develop the product at a price that would be palatable to consumers.